exploring pranayama breathing

 Breath, awareness and existence are inextricably woven.
 The flow of breath is the flow of life.
-We take our first inhalation when we arrive in the world and our last exhalation in the final moments of our existence.
-Most of us take approximately 17,000 breaths each day, usually without giving the process much thought, although with each breath, we exchange 10 billion trillion atoms with the extended body
+We take our first inhalation when we arrive in the world, and our last exhalation in the final moments of our existence.
+Most of us take approximately 17,000 breaths each day, usually without giving the process much thought.
+Meanwhile, with each breath, we exchange 10 billion trillion atoms with the extended body of our environment.

 When the flow of your breath is unimpeded, you effortlessly exchange your personal energy with the energy of the universe, taking in the oxygen that support the cells, tissues and organs of your body, as well as the intentions, desires, and creativity of your mind.
-If your breath is shallow or otherwise limited, the movement of vital energy, of prana
+If your breath is shallow or otherwise limited, the movement of vital energy, of prana, is restricted.

 Although bellows breathing is a safe practice, stay tuned to your body during the process.
 If you feel lightheaded or very uncomfortable, stop for a few moments before resuming in a less intense manner.